Juan Williams

-Williams is the author of Eyes on the Prize: America's Civil Rights Years, 1954–1965 (1987), a companion to the documentary series of the same name about the civil rights movement; Thurgood Marshall: American Revolutionary (2000), a biography of Thurgood Marshall, the first black American to serve on the Supreme Court; and Enough (2006), which was inspired by a Bill Cosby speech at an NAACP gala and deals with Williams' critique of black leaders in America.
+With the Eyes on the Prize production team, Williams is the author of Eyes on the Prize: America's Civil Rights Years, 1954–1965 (1987), a companion to the documentary series of the same name about the civil rights movement; Thurgood Marshall: American Revolutionary (2000), a biography of Thurgood Marshall, the first black American to serve on the Supreme Court; and Enough (2006), which was inspired by a Bill Cosby speech at an NAACP gala and deals with Williams' critique of black leaders in America.
 Williams has received an Emmy Award and critical praise for his television documentary work and he has won awards for investigative journalism and for his opinion columns.
 He has been at Fox News since 1997.

 Early life and education

 Williams was born in Colón, Panama, on April 10, 1954, to Alma Géraldine and Rogelio L. Williams.
-Williams' father was from the West Indies and his mother was from Panama.
-His family spoke Spanish.
+Williams' father was from Jamaica and his mother was from Panama.
+His family spoke English and Spanish.
 In a 2018 op-ed, Williams stated he had legally emigrated from Panama to the United States aboard a banana boat with his mother and his two siblings when he was four years of age.
 The family briefly lived in Pleasantville, New Jersey, before settling in Brooklyn, New York.
 Williams received a scholarship to attend Oakwood Friends School, a Quaker school in Poughkeepsie, New York.
 While at Oakwood, he was elected "student clerk" for his senior year, was editor of the school newspaper, and played sports.
 After graduating from Oakwood in 1972, Williams attended Haverford College, graduating with a bachelor's degree in philosophy in 1976.

 Career

 The Washington Post

 Williams wrote for The Washington Post for 23 years.

-Some days after Williams wrote a column defending Supreme Court nominee Clarence Thomas against sworn testimony by Anita Hill charging sexual harassment by Thomas, it was revealed several female employees of the Post had filed sexual harassment charges against Williams.
+In 1991 Williams wrote a column defending Supreme Court nominee Clarence Thomas against sexual misconduct allegations made by Anita Hill against Thomas.
+Shortly thereafter it was revealed several female employees of the Post had filed sexual harassment charges against Williams.
 The paper took disciplinary action against Williams and published an apology by him.
 On November 2, 1991, Williams wrote: "It pained me to learn during the investigation that I had offended some of you.
 I have said so repeatedly in the last few weeks, and repeat here: some of my verbal conduct was wrong, I now know that, and I extend my sincerest apology to those whom I offended."